Top 5 1ms Gaming Monitors in the UK — 2026 Guide & Reviews

 Is Samsung Odyssey G7 S28AG70 better for immersive single-player?

-Yes—Samsung Odyssey G7 S28AG70 is positioned for immersive single-player and cinematic presentation, with an average rating of 4.4, plus a 28-inch 4K panel with 1ms response and HDR for enhanced immersion.
+Yes — the Samsung Odyssey G7 S28AG70 is positioned for immersive single-player and cinematic presentation, with a 28-inch 4K (3840x2160) IPS panel at 144Hz, a 1ms response, HDR and HDMI 2.1.
+It's rated 4.4 on average.

 Conclusion